Adnatull/Adnatull/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on: Modular-Monolith Architecture.
-It's available on my repositories.
+It's available on my github.
 - 🌱 I’m currently learning React
 - 👯 I’m looking for new challenges
 - 🤔 I’m looking for help with ...